sparkflows/sparkflows-docs/docs/troubleshooting/websockets.rst

 WebSockets
 ============

-In Fire Insights, the browser uses WebSockets for communications for some of the web pages of Fire Insights.
+In Sparkflows, the browser uses WebSockets for communications for some of the web pages of Sparkflows.
 This document explains some of the common issues and corresponding resolutions related to WebSockets:

 1. WebSocket Connection Error